sifzerda/solitaire/README.md

 - [ ] switch content into solitaire git repo once finished and ready to deploy

 ## To do for all games
-- [ ] point accumulation system in-play, + calc points per safe cells revealed,
+- [ ] create start game landing screen: + start game btn; + high scores btn
-- [ ] button to show high scores
+- [ ] end game/win game screen, + view score, + submit score, + see high scores, + restart game
 - [ ] if user logged in, can save high score (post to user array)
 - [ ] profile page where scores can be displayed
 - [ ] create a 'start game' landing screen with 'new game', 'set difficulty' and 'high scores' buttons
 - [ ] have 8-bit chiptune stylized music play during game (with button that starts and stops music, maybe a speaker pic that gets struck through)
 - [ ] volume increase/decrease for music
-- [ ] play through DL (self-titled, FN, RO) albums as 8-bit, and can play next song in list
+- [ ] play through albums as 8-bit, and can play next song in list